 This temple glistens under sunlight thanks to the combination of white plaster and mirrors.
 The mirrors reflect light, thereby reflecting Buddha’s wisdom to the universe.

 Once inside the ubosot, beautiful murals depicting life, death, and rebirth cover the walls.
 Unfortunately, photographs of the paintings are not allowed.
-I suppose that’s also a good reason to visit the temple and see the memorizing artwork in person.
-Perhaps, not allowing photography could also be so that visitors are present in the moment when seeing the artwork.
+I suppose that’s also an excellent reason to visit the temple and see the memorizing artwork in person.
+Perhaps, not allowing photography could also be so that visitors are present in the moment when viewing the artwork.